Robert Bilott: Media notice

-He is also the subject for the song and video "Deep in the Water" by The Gary Douglas Band, and the song "Blank" / "Worker" by emo revival band The World Is a Beautiful Place & I Am No Longer Afraid to Die.
-He also appears in Devil Put The Coal In The Ground, a 2022 documentary about the suffering and devastation brought on by the coal industry and its decline.
-Bilott also authored the foreword of the book Forever Chemicals Environmental, Economic, and Social Equity Concerns with PFAS in the Environment, published in 2021 by CRC Press.
-He also appears in the film released in 2023 entitled, Burned: Protecting the Protectors, which focuses on PFAS exposures among firefighters.
+Bilott is the subject of the song and video "Deep in the Water" by The Gary Douglas Band, and the song "Blank" / "Worker" by emo revival band The World Is a Beautiful Place & I Am No Longer Afraid to Die.

+Bilott appears in Devil Put The Coal In The Ground (2022), a documentary about the suffering and environmental devastation that resulted from the coal industry and its decline.
+Additionally, Bilott appears in the Belgian documentary, Solvay, the Invisible Pollution (2023), about chemical giants and the widespread pollution of PFAS.
+He is interviewed in Toxic Bodies, a French documentary about industry use and knowledge of PFAS.